Republican Party efforts to disrupt voting after the 2024 United States presidential election: False voter fraud allegations

 Republican Attorneys General and Secretaries of State in states such as Alaska, Idaho, Ohio and Louisiana have made announcements of dozens or hundreds of potential cases of fraudulent voting or voter registration, some of which have been recommended for prosecution.
 However, Democracy Docket reported that research has consistently shown that non-citizen voting is rare and has not affected the results of federal elections.
 Voting and policy experts expressed concern about the sensationalist nature of these announcements, that mistakes are treated as fraudulent, and that the prosecutions are meant as a chilling effect to prevent people from voting.

 Non-governmental actions

 Republican National Committee

 In March 2025, the Dhillon Law Group, on behalf of the Republican National Committee (RNC) sent public records requests to 48 states and Washington, D.C. for detailed information about voter lists, including the names of voters who were previously removed.

 In June 2025, the RNC and Arizona Republican Party sued to block an Arizona law that permitted overseas ballot casting without direct proof of citizenship.
 An RNC spokesperson said, "RNC lawsuits are absolutely part of our strategy heading into the midterms."

-Elon Musk

-On Election Day 2024, Musk stated that he planned for America PAC to be involved in the 2026 United States midterm elections, "any intermediate elections, as well as [...] elections at the district attorney level."
-In April 2025, Reuters reported that Musk was expected to fund Republican candidates during the midterm elections.
-However, in May 2025, Musk announced that he would "do a lot less" political spending.
-During the Trump-Musk feud, he threatened to "fire" all Republicans in the House of Representatives who voted for the One Big Beautiful Bill Act, dared Republican politicians to challenge him and proposed a third party, the America Party, consulting with Curtis Yarvin for the latter.
-Trump threatened that Musk would "pay very serious consequences" if he supported Democrats in future elections.
-In spite of the feud, Musk donated $5 million to Trump's super PAC, MAGA Inc., and $10 million to Congressional Republicans, all on June 27, 2025.
-In August 2025, Musk reportedly reconsidered the formation of the party and contemplated backing JD Vance in the 2028 presidential election.

-In June 2025, Musk and America PAC were sued over their actions during the 2025 Wisconsin Supreme Court election, alleging vote bribery.

-Heritage Foundation

-Right Wing Watch reported that, in July 2025, the Heritage Foundation president Kevin Roberts spoke at an American Legislative Exchange Council meeting, accusing left-leaning state capital city governments of "not [being] representative of the will of the people", telling right-wing state politicians to "de-charter" those cities, and replace them with "state municipal districts."
-Roberts promised those lawmakers "air cover" if they acted on this plan.